igorkasyanchuk/active_storage_validations/README.md

   errors:
     messages:
       content_type_invalid: "has an invalid content type"
+      spoofed_content_type: "has a content type that is not what it is declared through its content"
 ```

 The `content_type` validator error messages expose 4 values that you can use: